 “I can do it!”
 Susan offered.
 Both parents brightened.

 Maisey was a ball of tension in her arms.
 But Susan put a smile on it and struggled against her thrashes, walked down the hall to the guest bathroom, flung the door shut behind her, turned the lock, and set the water running.
 The child hurled herself out of Susan’s arms and collided with the fuzzy rug surrounding the toilet.
-She moaned and growled as Susan beckoned her, then crawled around to the back and managed to shove herself in the space between the toilet tank and the floor.
+She moaned as Susan beckoned her, then crawled around to the back and managed to shove herself in the space between the toilet tank and the floor.

 Susan looked at herself in the mirror and laughed.
 She’d offered to help.
 She couldn’t take it back.
 That would be like swimming out to save a drowning woman, then losing control and clinging to the victim in order to save herself.